puppeteer/puppeteer/docs/api/puppeteer.page.waitforfunction.md

 ## Example 1

-The [Page.waitForFunction()](./puppeteer.page.waitforfunction.md) can be used to observe viewport size change:
+[Page.waitForFunction()](./puppeteer.page.waitforfunction.md) can be used to observe a viewport size change:

 ```ts
 import puppeteer from 'puppeteer';